 Where to stay in Venice on a budget

-Castello can be a smart budget compromise if you choose practical central pockets rather than the far east.
+Castello can be a smart compromise if you stay near the San Marco side rather than too far east on a first trip.

 Budget logic